How to forecast event sales.

 • If the team were all looking like they’d be at full capacity in an upcoming month we could then start recruiting help for that period in advance.
 As opposed to it been a huge rush to find someone whilst you are actually in that busy period.

-• The forecast also kept the team aware of where everyone was compared to their targets.
+• The forecast kept the team aware of everyone’s progress toward their targets.
 This was important as the bonus structure was based on both the team hitting our overall target as well as individually.
 This really helped build an “all for one, and one for all” culture.

 4. Your cashflow may seem less scary